Who We Are

 Water for South Sudan, Inc., based in Rochester, New York, USA, is a not-for-profit 501(c)(3) corporation founded in 2003.
 We operate successfully with a small paid staff, a network of committed volunteers, supported by civic, educational, and faith-based groups and individual donors as well as grants from foundations.

-Our mission is simple: Water for South Sudan delivers direct, transformative and sustainable quality-of-life service to more people of South Sudan by efficiently providing access to clean, safe water in areas of great need.
+Our mission is simple: Water for South Sudan delivers direct, transformative and sustainable quality-of-life service to the people of South Sudan by efficiently providing access to clean, safe water and improving hygiene practices in areas of great need.
 This mission is inspired and led by our founder, former “Lost Boy” Salva Dut.

 South Sudan is the world's newest country, achieving its independence from the Republic of Sudan on July 9, 2011.
 It is one of the world’s poorest countries, and is about the size of Texas in the US.
 Part of Water for South Sudan’s mission is also to develop basic infrastructure in the world’s newest country.
 The people in our operating area are often underserved by the larger international humanitarian and government-sponsored relief organizations.
 Water for South Sudan fills those gaps by drilling for life’s basic necessity, water.

 Water for South Sudan Inc., follows this basic principle: the ethical and moral way to create lasting change is to respect and empower people’s capacity to transform their own lives.